Rubella

 Rubella is not common in the United States because most children are vaccinated (immunized) against it.
 Most people who get rubella are young adults who have not been vaccinated.
 A person can develop immunity to rubella by having the disease or being vaccinated.

 Rubella is a mild illness in adults.
-But if a woman gets rubella during pregnancy, her baby is at risk for birth defects, such as heart defects, deafness, and cataracts.
+But if a person gets rubella during pregnancy, the baby is at risk for birth defects, such as heart defects, deafness, and cataracts.
 The illness can also result in miscarriage or stillbirth.
-The earlier the infection occurs in a woman's pregnancy, the greater the risk that her baby will have severe defects.
-Women who are not immune to rubella should be vaccinated before becoming pregnant.
+The earlier the infection occurs in a pregnancy, the greater the risk that the baby will have severe defects.
+People who are not immune to rubella should be vaccinated before becoming pregnant.

 Author: Healthwise Staff